appliedgrg/flm/README.md

 *Applied Geospatial Research Group, 2019.
 Seismic Line Mapper: A tool for enhanced delineation and attribution of linear disturbances in forests.*

 ## Purpose / Description
-SLM is a series of script tools for facilitating the high-resolution mapping and studying of seismic lines (petroleum exploration corridors in forested areas) via processing LiDAR-derived canopy height models (raster images where pixel-values represent the ground-height of vegetation).
+SLM is a series of script tools for facilitating the high-resolution mapping and studying of seismic lines (petroleum exploration corridors in forested areas) via processing canopy height models (LiDAR or photogrammetry derived raster images where pixel-values represent the ground-height of vegetation).

 ## Motivation
 Given that the process of manually digitizing detailed small-scale (boreal) seismic lines is slow and prone to human error, a semi-automated solution is preferred for large-scale application areas.